quarto-dev/quarto-web/docs/get-started/computations/_computations-jupyter.md

 <i class="bi bi-journal-code"></i> [Download computations.ipynb](_computations.ipynb){download="computations.ipynb"}
 :::

-Now, make sure you are in the directory containing `computations.ipynb`, then issue this command to open Jupyter Lab and start working with the notebook:
+Create a new directory to work within and copy the notebook into the directory.
+Switch to this directory in a terminal then then open Jupyter Lab so we can start working with the notebook:

 +-----------------+-----------------------------------------------+
 | Platform        | Command                                       |